 An unlawful assembly is defined in section 141 of the Penal Code as an assembly of 5 or more persons with one of the common purposes as stated below:

-- To overawe by criminal force, or show of criminal force, the Legislative or Executive Government, or any public servant in the exercise of the lawful power of such public servant;
+- To overawe by criminal force, or by show of criminal force, to the Government or any public servant exercising their lawful power;

 - To resist the execution of any law, or of any legal process;

 - By using criminal force towards any person, to take possession of property, or to deprive any person of the enjoyment of his right of way, incorporeal rights or his possessions; or

 - By using criminal force to compel any person to do what he is not legally bound to do, or to omit to do what he is legally entitled to do.

 You may have heard of the rumour that any gathering of more than 2 people after 10pm in Singapore is illegal.
 This is not true as the gathering must have at least 5 persons, and it is only considered unlawful when the group shares at least one of the common intentions stated above.

 Penalties for Unlawful Assembly

 If found to be a member of an unlawful assembly, you will be jailed for up to 2 years, and/or fined.

 For example, 26 youth residents of the Singapore Boys’ Home were charged with being part of an unlawful assembly in September 2016.
 They had the common intention to commit the offence of vandalism by damaging bed frames and smashing fluorescent lamps belonging to the home.